octarinesec/octarine-operator/README.md

 #### 2.1 Apply the Carbon Black Container Agent CR
 <u>cbcontainersagents.operator.containers.carbonblack.io</u>

-This is the CR you'll need to deploy in order to signal the operator to deploy the data plane components.
+This is the CR you'll need to deploy in order to trigger the operator to deploy the data plane components.

 ```sh
 apiVersion: operator.containers.carbonblack.io/v1